 DAY TWO COURSE DESCRIPTION

-The course begins at the Grand Summit Hotel and includes three new adventure elements, as well as a ledge ascent that teams will remember.
+Day 2 begins at Sunday River and includes new adventure elements, and a memorable ledge ascent.
 Racers should prepare for a day of climbs covering significant elevation.
-The course includes rocky climbs, narrow trails, open ski slopes, ledge scrambles, and in-your-face steeps
+The course includes rocky inclines, narrow hiking trails, open slopes, ledge scrambles, and in-your-face steeps.

-All teams will bag Whitecap, Locke, Barker, Spruce, and Aurora, with OZ and Jordan Peaks being special treats for the Varsity teams, allowing them to cover all of the Sunday River resort.
-There will certainly be surprises along the way to challenge the physical and mental fortitude of teams as they adventure on Sunday River’s slopes, including some possible wet and wild moments.
+All teams will bag Whitecap, Locke, Barker, Spruce, and Aurora Peaks, with OZ and Jordan Summits as special treats for the Varsity teams, allowing them to cover all of Sunday River resort.
+There will certainly be surprises along the way to challenge the physical and mental fortitude of teams as they adventure on Sunday River’s slopes, including some possible wet and wild moments…!

-After a day of climbing and physical tests, the course ends with a relatively flat hike (possibly a run for the more competitive) back to the Grand Summit Hotel where racers will pass victoriously through the finish line.
+After a day of climbing and physical tests, the course ends with a relatively flat hike (potentially a run for the more competitive) back to the Summit Hotel at Sunday River.